Garlic, German Red

 - Pull up the plants and allow them to dry in the sun for a few hours.
 Spread them out in a well-ventilated location until the tops are thoroughly dry, about 3-4 weeks.

 - Cut off the tops 1-2 inches above the bulbs, or braid the tops together for softneck varieties.
 Store loose bulbs in a dry, cool, airy place in baskets, or hang braided garlic strings.

-- Garlic may be frozen, make into vinegar, made into garlic salt.
+- Garlic may be frozen, make into vinegar, or made into garlic salt.